finnito/Science/content/12phy/as91523/_index.md

     - "Diffraction of Laser Light" Lab document
     - Recap of diffraction gratings notes
 24. #### Diffraction Gratings
-    - Homework booklet Q20.
+    - Mahi Kāinga booklet Q20.
 Work quietly from the start of the class and then go through the question in detail talking about x/y diffraction.